o-william-white/circos_plot_organelle/README.md

 See the image circos.png, which should look like the image below.
 The plot shows the following attributes from outside to inside:
 - Sequence position
-- Annotatation names
+- Annotation names
-- Annotatations on the + strand
+- Annotations on the + strand
-- Annotatations on the - strand
+- Annotations on the - strand
 - Coverage
 - GC content
 - Repeat content